NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/GM Screen/Victory Points.md

 >
 > In addition to giving both the PCs and enemies Victory Points, as mentioned on page 149, sometimes it makes more sense to have only the enemies gain or lose Victory Points instead of the PCs.
 Even though the NPCs are also taking actions, it's usually best to increase or reduce the enemy's Victory Points based on just the PCs' actions, since it maximizes the feeling of player agency.
 In some rare cases where the foes act directly against the PCs, you might have both PC and foe actions increase the foe's Victory Points.
 >
 > Implementing such a subsystem might mean flipping the normal rolls.
 For instance, if the PCs were trying to lower their enemies' Influence over a faction, a critical success by a PC would lower the Influence by 2, a success would lower the Influence by 1, and a critical failure might give the enemies something to exploit, raising their Influence by 1.
-This uses the same effects as an accumulating roll, but “damages” the enemies' VP instead of gaining VP for the PCs' side.
+This uses the same effects as an accumulating roll, but "damages" the enemies' VP instead of gaining VP for the PCs' side.
 While this is very similar mechanically to the PCs gaining VP, the thematic connection is much stronger for an intrigue-based story.

 ## Naming Your Victory Points

 It can be fun to rename your Victory Points, to better reflect the subsystem they track.
-The term “Victory Points” is unspecific, so you can create a name for your Victory Points that fits the theme of your adventure and helps the players feel more like they are taking part in the type of activity your subsystem represents.
+The term "Victory Points" is unspecific, so you can create a name for your Victory Points that fits the theme of your adventure and helps the players feel more like they are taking part in the type of activity your subsystem represents.
 Examples of renamed VPs include Influence Points (page 151), Infiltration Points (page 160), Research Points (page 154), and Reputation Points (page 164).
 The name should be representative, and the PCs should understand what it refers to.
-You can leave off the word “Points” if you prefer, though this section often retains it while describing how Victory Points can be used.
+You can leave off the word "Points" if you prefer, though this section often retains it while describing how Victory Points can be used.

 ## Victory Point Subsystem Structure